What is a community leader? Are you one?

 The Leadership Learning Community is a national organization of people who run, fund, study and provide service to leadership development programs.
 "Knowledge Pools" and Learning Circles are offered in addition to resources.

-Axner, Marya.
-(1993).
+Axner, M. (1993).
 The community leadership project curriculum.
 Pomfret: CT.
 The Topsfield Foundation.

-Karnes, Frances A. and Bean, Suzanne M.(1993).
+Karnes, F., & Bean, S.(1993).
 Girls and young women leading the way: 20 true stories about leadership.
 Minneapolis, MN.
 Free Spirit Publishing, Inc.